 THERE ARE 2 PROBLEMS THAT ARISE FROM THE USE OF MY CHART, IF YOU ARE SIGNED UP FOR IT:

-1- If you are having surgery at Loudoun Hospital and are having a sentinel node biopsy, you will get a notification from My Chart that you have an appointment in Nuclear Medicine on the date of your surgery and that you are to report there at a certain time.
+1- If you are having surgery at Loudoun Hospital and are having a sentinel node biopsy, you may get a notification from My Chart that you have an appointment in Nuclear Medicine on the date of your surgery and that you are to report there at a certain time.
 THIS IS NOT A TRUE APPOINTMENT and you need to IGNORE THIS NOTIFICATION.
-Please report to Preop at the time you are given by the PreSurgical Services staff (usually about 1.5 hours before your surgery start time).
+Please report to Preop at the time you are given by the PreSurgical Services staff (usually 2 hours before your surgery start time).
 IGNORE THIS FALSE NUCLEAR MEDICINE APPOINTMENT.
 (This is also in the preop instructions we will send you.)

 2- This is also a potential big problem: Once the pathologist signs the pathology report from your surgery, you will get a My Chart notification that there is a new result in your chart.
 Loudoun Medical Group offices DO NOT use Epic as their office medical records system, and do not get such a notification.
 We get pathology reports faxed to us, often later in the day or overnight after they are signed out.
 This has casued some significant problems between patients who think we have seen these reports, and the physisicans who may not have yet seen these reports.
 This is an even worse problem for surgeons who might be in surgery when the results are faxed to the office.